Spring beauty starts in fall. See what you can do now to give your garden a jump-start for the season ahead.

 b) Herbs

 Tender herbs can be transitioned to life indoors under grow lights.
-Transition to indoors (as above) or keep semi-dormant 45-55 degrees with artificial lights.
+Transition to indoors (as above) or keep semi-dormant at 45-55 degrees with artificial lights.

 - Bay